microsoft/azure-health-data-services-toolkit/samples/Authenticator/README.md

 ## Setup your environment

+First, make sure you have this sample open in your editor.

 This sample needs can be configured with only the `FhirServerUrl` to start.
 You can configure this either in Visual Studio or by using the command line.

 ### Command Line

 Run this below command to set up the sample configuration in the dotnet secret store.

-1. Open a command prompt and navigate to `samples\ AuthenticatorSample` inside of this repository.
+1. Open a command prompt and navigate to `samples\AuthenticatorSample` inside of this repository.
 2. Run `dotnet user-secrets init` to setup the secret store.
 3. Run `dotnet user-secrets set "FhirServerUrl" "<Your-Fhir-Server-Url>"`.